 What does a Turtle Diagram Show?

-A turtle diagram provides a graphical representation of the entire process, highlighting its inputs, outputs, support processes, and interested parties.
-It allows organizations to visualize and understand the process flow, identify any gaps or inefficiencies, and streamline QMS process improvement.
-Completing one ensures that the process is aligned with customer requirements and that each step in the process adds value to the final product or service.
-Doing so enhances customer satisfaction and the organization’s reputation.
+A Turtle Diagram provides a graphical representation of the entire process.
+Specifically, it highlights the inputs, outputs, support processes, and interested parties.
+It allows organizations to visualize the process flow and identify any gaps or inefficiencies.
+As a result, teams can streamline QMS process improvement more effectively.
+Completing one ensures that each step in the process adds value to the final product or service.
+Additionally, it confirms alignment with customer requirements.

 The Elements of a Turtle Diagram